 - Machine learning

-2. Global Confusion Around the Business Impact of Pervasive Computing
+2. Global Confusion Around the Impact of Pervasive Computing

 This current period is analogous to 1995 with respect to eCommerce.
 There is a general understanding in business circles that pervasive computing will have a major impact on corporations.
-However the specifics are not understood at all.
+However, the specifics are not understood at all.
 New groups are being formed within enterprises to investigate and research business implications but few people deeply understand the domain.
-Evidence of this was a recent study prepared by ARM and published in the Economist.
+Evidence of this was a recent study prepared by ARM and published in The Economist.
 It highlights the disparity between perceived economic impact and importance of mobility and IoT within the enterprise and (lack of) progress made to understand and exploit these disruptions.
 In that report 96% of respondents expect their business to be using the IoT in some respect three years from now.
-Despite this, investment in the domain is still relatively low, with only 30% of organisations seeing double-digit investment growth in the domain, from what would have been a low base to begin with.
+Despite this, investment in the domain is still relatively low, with only 30% of organisations seeing double-digit investment growth in the domain, from what would have been a low base, to begin with.
 A lack of IoT skills and knowledge among employees and management was viewed as the biggest obstacle to using the IoT more extensively.
-You can access the full report here.

 3. Redefinition of Corporate Structures

 Corporate structures are going through gut-wrenching change.
 As technology matures providing new connected solutions for business process automation and vendor management, the capabilities previously only available to the most heavily capitalized corporations are now widely available to all ventures, increasingly on a pay-per-use basis.
 Organizational structures are also evolving from hierarchical to being distributed.
 The corporation is being atomized, relying increasingly on external specialists, becoming structurally more like a Hollywood movie studio than the conglomerates of the past.
 This shift has wide-reaching implications across every corporate function.